mbari-org/auto-plankton-training/README.md

 ```shell
 python classification.py -t
 ```
 The -t flag will set the programing into training mode to create a new model if no previous model exists.
-It will both look and save a model called HM_model.pth.
+It will both look and save a model called {name}.pth.
 If a model does not exist, then classification.py will create it.

 ### Classification
-In order to with HM_model.pth to classify new data for bootstrapping, images must be in a file called "New_Data"
+In order to with {name}.pth to classify new data for bootstrapping, images must be in a file called "New_Data"
 ```shell
 mkdir "New_Data
 ```